 College Fed Challenge

-Given the disruptions caused by COVID-19, the Federal Reserve, along with other co-sponsoring Federal Reserve Banks and regional planning universities, have made the changes to the National College Fed Challenge structure to ensure the competition can be held in 2020.
-Please see College Fed Challenge 2020 Rules and Steps.
-The new format will allow schools outside the current Fed Challenge districts to compete in a newly created "at-large" new region.
+The Federal Reserve, along with other co-sponsoring Federal Reserve Banks and regional planning universities, have made the decision to again host the National College Fed Challenge virtually to ensure the competition can be held in 2023.
+Please see College Fed Challenge 2023 Rules and Steps.
+The virtual format will continue to allow schools outside the current Fed Challenge districts to compete in a newly created "at-large" new region.

 What Participants Can Expect & National Guidelines